Utilities

 peigvals

-Eigenvalues of a cyclic matrix product.ts2fm
+Eigenvalues and eigenvectors of a cyclic matrix product.ts2fm

 Compute the function matrix to interpolate a matrix time series.psreduc_reg